-- a) All Karts must run to a Minimum weight as defined in each Class definition unless otherwise approved by KA. - b) The weight measured on the designated official scales at each Competition meeting shall be final with no recourse allowed. - c) All Karts other than the 4SE Class the minimum weight must be completed with one or several units of ballast provided. - Each unit is a strong and unitary block. (i) - (ii) No single block must weigh more than 5kg. - (iii) Is fixed by means of tools. - (iv) Must be attached only to the Frame or the Seat with minimum Class 8.8 bolts and lock nuts. - (v) These bolts must be minimum 8mm diameter. - (vi) A Maximum of two (2) threads of the bolt may protrude past the lock nut once fixed. - (vii) For single ballast blocks 4kg or more two (2) fixing points are required. - d) All Karts in the 4SE Class, the minimum weight must be completed with one or several units of ballast provided: - Each unit is a strong and unitary block. (i) - (ii) No single block must weigh more than 5kg. - (iii) A Ballast Canister is permitted and if fitted must be attached only to the Frame or the Seat with minimum Class 8 8 bolts and lock nuts - (iv) These bolts must be minimum 8mm diameter. - (v) A Maximum of two (2) threads of the bolt may protrude past the lock nut once fixed. - (vi) A Ballast Canister must have four (4) fixing points.
+- a) All Karts must run to a Minimum weight as defined in each Class definition unless otherwise approved by KA. - b) The weight measured on the designated official scales at each Competition meeting shall be final with no recourse allowed - c) All If ballast is required to meet the Minimum weight of a Kart (other than the 4SE Class), the Minimum weight must be completed with one or several units of ballast provided that: - Each unit is a strong and unitary block. (i) - (ii) No single block must weigh more than 5kg. - (iii) Is fixed by means of tools. - (iv) Must be attached only to the Frame or the Seat with minimum Class 8.8 bolts and lock nuts. - (v) These bolts must be minimum 8mm diameter. - (vi) A Maximum of two (2) threads of the bolt may protrude past the lock nut once fixed. - (vii) For single ballast blocks 4kg or more two (2) fixing points are required. - d) All If ballast is required to meet the Minimum weight of a Kart in the 4SE Class, the Minimum weight must be completed with one or several units of ballast provided: - Each unit is a strong and unitary block. (i) - (ii) No single block must weigh more than 5kg. - (iii) A Ballast Canister is permitted and if fitted must be attached only to the Frame or the Seat with minimum Class 8 8 bolts and lock nuts - (iv) These bolts must be minimum 8mm diameter. - (v) A Maximum of two (2) threads of the bolt may protrude past the lock nut once fixed. - (vi) A Ballast Canister must have four (4) fixing points.